 After I get through cash flow, risk management, and investments, I’ll get into distributions – how you will actually spend your money.
 There’s an old saying I heard years ago that says, “We are not in the business of getting all we can, canning all we get, and then sitting on our can.”
 In other words, we’re not just trying to create a hoarding effect from our investments; we don’t want to sit on them and never use them.
 Ultimately, you’re building and saving for some purpose.
 Therefore, let’s talk about what you will do with your money.
 How will you save it, and how will you spend it?

 Now, here’s where it gets fun for me, and you’re not going to hear many financial people say this.
-Cash flow, risk management, investments, and distribution are all a quick Google search.
-You can become an armchair financial planner by Monday, telling us CERTIFIED FINANCIAL PLANNERS™ how to do our jobs.
+Cash flow, risk management, investments, and distribution are all topics found by a quick Google search.
+You can become an armchair financial planner by the end of the day, telling us CERTIFIED FINANCIAL PLANNERS™ how to do our jobs.
 You may think you can control the first four parts of your financial life after Internet searches.
 Yet, there are four areas outside of your control that you need help monitoring:

 No matter what, those four factors are out of your control.
 Yet, my job is to teach you to take control of your personal financial life so that your business becomes part of it, not the focus of it.
 Instead, your focus is preparing you, your family, and your life to fulfill your personal goals.
 Therefore, I’m going to spend some time talking about personal finance for small business owners.

 Lawyer, politician, and author Frank Clark once said, “Many folks think they aren’t good at earning money when what they don’t know is how to use it.”
 I want to show you how you can take control of your personal money, how to use it if you will.
 I know how hard life is, and I know how frustrating money can be.
 Yet, it doesn’t have to be that way.
 Let me help you continue to make your life, at least, financially simple.